TebelloMotuba/Team-Future---NTSOEKHE/README.md

    - Select "Edit the system environment variables".
    - Click the "Environment Variables" button at the bottom.
    -Double-click the "Path" entry under "System variables".
-   - With the "New" button in the PATH editor, add C:\Program Files\Git\bin\ and C:\Program Files\Git\cmd\ to the end of the list.
+   -With the "New" button in the PATH editor, add C:\Program Files\Git\bin\ and
+     C:\Program Files\Git\cmd\ to the end of the list.
    - Close and re-open your console.